Callymags/ms4_Sample_Store/README.md

 2. Create a professional looking project that I will be proud to put in my portfolio.

 ### Wireframes
-I used Balsamiq wireframes create a basic visual of how the main pages of the site would look on desktop  and mobile devices.
+I used Balsamiq wireframes to create a basic visual of how the main pages of the site would look on desktop  and mobile devices.

 You can view the wireframes below.